smartgridadsc/tee-plc/README.md

 git switch minimal ## or git switch enhanced
 ```

+## Run OpenPLC Webserver on RPI3
+If you have completed the steps in either `minimal` or `enhanced` branch, you can continue from here to start OpenPLC Webserver and run TEE-PLC from webbrowser.

+### Add Slave Devices to OpenPLC configuration file
+[TODO]

 ## Appendix: How to Generate Your Own Control Logic for TEE-PLC
 We basically follow this [tutorial](https://autonomylogic.com/docs/3-2-creating-your-first-project-on-openplc-editor/) to design and build control logic for TEE-PLC.
 After successful compilation, you may get following files under `openplc/webserver/core`.
 These following files are needed for you to customize your own TEE-PLC.